waste-of-kindergarten/xpython37-v0.1/python/Doc/library/multiprocessing.rst

   *spawn*
     The parent process starts a fresh python interpreter process.
-The child process will only inherit those resources necessary to run the process objects :meth:`~Process.run` method.
+The child process will only inherit those resources necessary to run the process object's :meth:`~Process.run` method.
 In particular, unnecessary file descriptors and handles from the parent process will not be inherited.
 Starting a process using this method is rather slow compared to using *fork* or *forkserver*.

     Available on Unix and Windows.
-The default on Windows.
+The default on Windows and macOS.

   *fork*
     The parent process uses :func:`os.fork` to fork the Python